Skip to content

 Since 1993, Life Association has educated 100s of children, none of whom would have received formal education otherwise.
 The charity have also distributed over 10,000 food aid packages during the coronavirus crisis.

-Some make difficult reading, but through sharing their story we can help not only connect deeper to their products but support their difficult journey.
+You can read more about the Dalit People in the below websites including with life association.
+Some makes difficult reading, but through sharing their story we can help not only connect deeper to their products but support their difficult journey.

 OUR DALIT PRODUCTS